dyllew3/netsoc-markdown-fun-evening/01-introduction.md

----
-title: Integer Spiral Sillines
-subtitle: A report
-author: Andrew Shaw <shawa1@tcd.ie>
-date: \today
-abstract: |
-  We present a coordinate space for addressing elements on the Integer Spiral which is rotationally symmertric $90\deg$ about the origin.
-We develop and present useful supporting formulae, in terms of some integer $n$, for computing the coordinates of $n$ in this space, with a view to computing the $\ell_1$ (taxicab) distance from $n$ to the origin.
-...

 # Introduction
 We define a Spiral over some ordered set $S$ to be an arrangement of the elements of $S$ in an $N \times N$ grid - where $N$ is odd - such that the least